Weinberg–Witten theorem: Infraparticles

 This doesn't mean of course that the momentum of a charge particle can't change by some spacelike momentum.
 It only means that if the incoming state is a one infraparticle state, then the outgoing state contains an infraparticle together with a number of soft quanta.
 This is nothing other than the inevitable bremsstrahlung.
 But this also means that the outgoing state isn't a one particle state.

 Theories with nonlocal charges

 Obviously, a nonlocal charge does not have a local 4-current and a theory with a nonlocal 4-momentum does not have a local stress–energy tensor.

 Acoustic metric theories and analog model of gravity

 These theories are not Lorentz covariant.
-However, some of these theories can give rise to an approximate emergent Lorentz symmetry at low energies so that we can both have the cake and eat it too.
+However, some of these theories can give rise to an approximate emergent Lorentz symmetry at low energies.